SereninSparks/number-9/README.md

 - Fork this repo
 - Add your language of choice
-- Make a pull request
+- Make a pull request, 1 per language

 ## License